nikitavoloboev/data/focusing/rules.md

 - Prefix variable names by action (i.e. EDIT/OPEN/ALFRED).
 Each variable name should be descriptive.

 ## Alfred
 - Keyword triggers should be one string (no spaces).
-Try to make keyword be semantically appropriate to workflow and easy to memorise and type.
+Try to make keyword be semantically appropriate to workflow and easy to memorize and type.
 - Name external triggers with spaces between words (lowercased).
 - Release all my workflows (that have no sensitive information) either in [small workflows](https://github.com/nikitavoloboev/small-workflows) or standalone if they contain quite a bit of code.
 - Name all modifier triggers (uppercased).